 This article is part of a series of articles listing some things you can do to help prevent cancer.

 As we know, there are some bad habits that have a direct impact on the likelihood of being diagnosed with cancer.
-At the same time, there are essential habits that can help in our fight against cancer and other illnesses.
+At the same time, there are essential habits that can help us with cancer and other illnesses.

 Smoking is considered the cause of roughly 90% of lung cancers in men and close to 80% of lung cancers in women.
 More than 7000 toxic chemicals, (Yes that number is accurate!) have been identified in cigarettes and cigarette smoke, such as carcinogenic chemicals including arsenic, benzene, cadmium, polonium-210, vinyl chloride, formaldehyde, and other toxins.
 Smoking not only contributes to cancer but numerous other health issues such as premature births, osteoporosis, heart disease, cataracts, and lung ailments.